-Bangladesh's new cabinet to take oath on Feb 17
+Bangladesh's New Cabinet To Take Oath On Feb 17

 Rashid, however, told reporters that he resigned a few days ago and his resignation was accepted on Saturday.

-(This story is published as part of the auto-generated syndicate wire feed.
-No editing has been done in the headline or the body by ABP Live.)
+(Disclaimer: This report has been published as part of the auto-generated syndicate wire feed.
+Apart from the headline, no editing has been done in the copy by ABP Live.)